dukefan5656/full-stack-capstone/README.md

          bids: [],
          _id: 5c91a0f277b93700175f5bfb,
          type: 'seller',
-         __v: 5 },
+         },
       type: 'Condo',
       bed: 2,
       bath: 2,
       footage: 1800,
       description:
-       'Built in 2010, this modern property has all of the designs that an aesthetically minded person could want!
-It is within a 5             minute walk from the trendiest restaurants and bars in Asheville!
-An eager seller looking for an ambition agent!',
+       'Built in 2010, this modern property has all of the designs that an aesthetically...', }
-      __v: 6 }